 Public goods are typically defined only in reference to the good itself but, as this book argues, the public goods can be better understood if contextual variables are incorporated.
 This book discusses the production and provision of public goods.
 It asserts that changes related to public goods are better understood if the category of goods are not decided solely by the properties of the good itself.
 We also need to focus on how the enabled utility of a good is influenced by the production and the provision of the good.

-The book provides a provocative argument for a new way to analyse public goods which will appeal to scholars and students interested in the economic analysis of public goods, arguments regarding the privatising or nationalizing of production and services, and method of modelling and measuring sustainable business activities.
+The book provides a provocative argument for a new way to analyze public goods which will appeal to scholars and students interested in the economic analysis of public goods, arguments regarding the privatizing or nationalizing of production and services, and method of modelling and measuring sustainable business activities.

 1. Introduction.
 2. The economic literature on public goods.
 3. Advantages of studying public goods with reference to a utility-layer and a supply-layer.
 4. The value-added process linking the utility-layer and the supply-layer.
 5. Descriptive and predictive value of a multi-layered approach to public goods.
 6. Public good trends.
 7 A multi-layered approach to public goods.